Facing the Music: The Uncertain Future of the Orange County School of the Arts

 "In the back of my mind, I have this image of a ballerina throwing a brick through my window," Jacobs said.
 "I hope that's just an over exaggeration of my fears, because I'm not coming from a malicious place here.
 And I would get that people could say that this is sour grapes because my kid didn't get in the school."

-Opacic says auditions and aptitude and demographics aren’t the real reason people are so angry on both sides.
+Opacic says auditions and demographics aren't the real reason people are so angry on both sides.
 The heightened scrutiny, he says, stems in general from a growing anti-charter atmosphere, and specifically because OCSA sued Santa Ana last year over a different issue.

 Santa Ana Unified School District Deputy Superintendent Alfonso Jimenez (left) and Ralph Opacic, OCSA's Executive Director, stood beside each other at a Feb.
 5 meeting of the Orange County Board of Education in Costa Mesa.
 (Chava Sanchez/LAist)